glee4810/ehrsql-2024/README.md

 ## <a name="competition"></a>Competition

+This task is part of the shared tasks at [NAACL 2024 - Clinical NLP](https://clinical-nlp.github.io/2024).
 Our competition is launched on the Codabench platform: [https://www.codabench.org/competitions/1889](https://www.codabench.org/competitions/1889).

 ## <a name="timeline"></a>Timeline